Ted Agon - Author

 the process of thinking?

-I have asked this question of hundreds, in groups and individually from all walks of life, and not one of them had been asked this question.
+1. I have asked this question of hundreds, in groups and individually, from all walks of life, and not one of them had been asked the above question.

 .